• Skip to primary navigation

 Avoid Contamination

 Clean your fermentation vessel thoroughly to avoid any cross-contamination between ferments.
-Discoloration could arise from contamination from a previous ferment batch in the vessel you are using.
+Discoloration could arise from contamination from a previous ferment batch in your vessel.

 Keeping containers for yeast fermentation separate from vegetable fermentation is a good idea.
 Or, at the very least, disinfect the containers thoroughly with hydrogen peroxide.

-If you are using a plastic container, the yeast can hide in the tiny scratches or cracks in the vessel and later affect the subsequent batch.
+If you use a plastic container, the yeast can hide in the tiny scratches or cracks in the vessel and later affect the subsequent batch.

 Signs your sauerkraut has gone bad?